cloudinary-developers/build-a-mini-netflix/React/setup-share-widgets.md

 # Share on Twitter

-Go ahead and install the _react twitter widget_ component:
+Go ahead and install the _react twitter widgets_ package via the command line

 ```code
 npm install react-twitter-widgets